annehutter/grid-model/README.rst

 GSL
 '''

-Go to `gist <https://www.gnu.org/software/gsl/>`__ to install gsl and follow the instructions there.
+Go to the `GSL webpage <https://www.gnu.org/software/gsl/>`__ to install gsl and follow the instructions there.

 Download & Build